salto-io/salto/packages/google-workspace-adapter/specific-cli-options.md

 Supprted parameters are:

-TODO adjust according to auth

-- `acceeToken`: The access token to use for authentication
+- `accessToken`: The access token to use for authentication

 ### Example

 ```
-salto account add google_workspace
+salto account add google_workspace --login-parameters accessToken=SomeAccessToken
 ```